Minninnewah/adros_microservice_edge_testbed/README.md

-# Auto drone speed microservice testbed in edge computing environment
+# Auto drone speed microservice testbed in edge computing environment (adros)

 This repository contains the different services for simulating a simple drone speed controlling scenario with some front end analysis.
 Thereby this application is kept pretty simple and only created to have a testbed of different microservices.
 An important aspect is thereby the the edge computing part.
 As it is quite normal in an MEC (Multi-access edge computing) this application is split accordingly to the expectations in the response time.